-Brushes come in many types, sizes, and prices ranges.
+Brushes come in many types, sizes, and price ranges.
 Synthetic brushes are usually cheaper, while natural ones are more expensive.
 Be aware that cheap brushes tend to lose their shape faster, while the more expensive ones are more durable (granted that you clean them right).

-The best sizes and shapes depend on your painting style; however, you can start with a paint set as small as three brushes: a big one for applying big areas of color, a medium one, and a small one for the final phase of painting: the details.
-Fan brushes are good to blend colors, but I don’t use them much.
+The best sizes and shapes depend on your painting style; however, you can start with a paint set as small as three brushes: a big one for applying big areas of color, a medium one, and a small one for the final phase, the details.

-Tip: Keep the oil painting brushes separate from watermedia brushes.
+Keep the oil painting brushes separate from watermedia brushes.

-When you buy professional quality canvases make sure they are primed for oils or acrylic.
 Acrylic gesso is a great primer for oil painting, and you can prime your own canvases and boards if you want.

 It is OK to paint with oil over acrylic, but you cannot paint with acrylic over oil.